Harte Research Institute for Gulf of Mexico Studies: Gulf of Mexico Summits

-Deepwater Horizon Oil Spill

-The Deepwater Horizon oil spill that released more than 4.9 million barrels of oil into the Gulf of Mexico between April 20, and July 15, 2010, created a unique opportunity to address many of the long-term issues fundamental to the Gulf's future sustainability.
-HRI scientists have and continue to provide leadership in assessing the long-term impacts of the largest accidental marine oil spill in the history of the petroleum industry and are fostering the Gulf's recovery by helping guide restoration to assure that conservation efforts are effective and long lasting.
-HRI has already influenced the allocation of billions of dollars toward Gulf restoration and will continue to do so.

 Center for Sportfish Science and Conservation

 In fall 2012, The Coastal Conservation Association committed $500,000 for HRI to establish the first research center for the study of sportfish in the western Gulf of Mexico.
 The Harte Research Support Foundation contributed more than $300,000 to build an offshore research vessel, purchase other supporting equipment such as new vehicles, and other funding.
 The Center focuses on the many challenges to maintaining healthy populations, both inshore and offshore, to assure the best decisions are made in managing fisheries and the marine environment.